The Beetlewing dress takes flight

 The painting caused a sensation when it was first exhibited at the New Gallery in Regent Street and Henry Irving bought it for the Lyceum.

-In 2021, for the first time in 130 years, there are plans to reunite the dress and the portrait in a major exhibition opening in London and then traveling to America.
+In 2021, for the first time in 130 years, there are plans to reunite the dress and the portrait in London with the aim to then go to America.

-We will miss this iconic exhibit, but it will give us the chance to show some of Ellen Terrys other magnificent costumes from our collection here.
+We will miss the iconic Smallhythe exhibit, but it will give us the chance to show some of Ellen Terrys other magnificent costumes from our collection here.

 Keep checking back here for all the details of the Beetlewing Dress' journey, we'll be updating this page about its travels.